kaianstack/dev-setup/README.md

 Sign on in VS Code with the GitHub account.

-I am using VS Code built-in Git controller (Ctrl+Shift+G G) to do most of git actions.
+I am using VS Code built-in Git controller (Ctrl+Shift+G) to do most of git actions.

 But in setting up you need to do some actions in cmd.